dcalabresi-umd/msml641-nlp-project/README.md

 This is of upmost importance given that the article "Negativity drives online news consumption (Robertson et al., 2023)" was published in Nature, has been peer reviewed, cited multiple times, and this outcome has been in news sites.
 We found peer reviewed validations of this research but they don't discuss the accuracy of LWIC to measure the negativity and positivity of the headlines.

-### 8. Prediction of Headline Success with Traditional NLP Techniques
+### 8. Headline Success Prediction with Traditional NLP Techniques

 We conducted a rigorous benchmark using state-of-the-art Traditional NLP methods, testing various strategies to handle the extreme class imbalance (95% Losers vs. 5% Winners).